Let Access My Super help you access your super today to fund your dental work!

 How long does the application process take?

-It usually takes fourteen (14) days to get your Letter of Approval.
-We keep you up to date throughout the entire application process.
+Standard processing time is 14-21 business days to get your Letter of Approval, once your application has been lodged with the ATO.
+We keep you up to date throughout the application process.

 Let Access My Super help you cover your dental treatment expenses!